Foreword

 Finally, aren’t there other ways of dealing with the disadvantages of manually prepared queries?

-SQLC takes the problem the other way round: no dependencies in the code, but a local tool that generates code compatible with the standard library.
+sqlc takes the problem the other way round: no dependencies in the code, but a local tool that generates code compatible with the standard library.

 Note that code generation to other libraries is also possible, but here it’s the fact of having no dependencies on the standard library that interests us.